-What is the difference between a refugee and an asylum seeker?
+What is the difference between an asylum seeker and a refugee?

 ‘Asylum seeker’ means a person who has applied for asylum under the 1951 Refugee Convention on the Status of Refugees on the grounds that they have a well-founded fear of persecution should they return to their home country.

-What else are Local Authorities doing to support refugees?
+What are London local authorities doing to support asylum seekers and newly recognised refugees?